7 Most Authentic Local Tastes You Must Try in Hoi An

 Mi Quang

-This dish includes rice noodles, poached eggs, shrimp, meat, raw vegetables, a few grilled rice paper pieces, and warm broth.
-The broth or as the locals used to call nuoc leo, is made from boiling shrimp, pork, chicken or sometimes from snakehead fish or beef.
-The ingredients vary but the most frequently seen is made from shrimp and chicken.
-The broth does not need to be rich in color.
-However, clear and sweet is a must.
-Another thing is that Mi Quang's broth will not be as filled fully as Pho or other noodles, just enough to mix the noodles and toppings.
+This dish comprises rice noodles topped with poached eggs, shrimp, meat, fresh vegetables, and a few pieces of grilled rice paper, all complemented by a warm broth known locally as nuoc leo, derived from simmering shrimp, pork, or chicken—occasionally including snakehead fish or beef.
+While the broth doesn't need to be rich in color, it must be clear and sweet.
+Unlike Pho, Mi Quang’s broth is just enough to coat the noodles and toppings.

 Photo: @eatwithly